fpiergen/bigoooo/README.md

     handler.ts
 ```

-- Needed to include header Access-Control-Allow-Origin='*' in Angulars httpClient.post method  in order for CORS to work with AWS API client with Lambda proxy.
+- Needed to include header Access-Control-Allow-Origin='*' in Angular's httpClient.post method in order for CORS to work with AWS API Gateway using a Lambda proxy.
 - Added authorization to allow querying of Dynamo DB table from lambda function ( see serverless.yml ).
-- Used environment variable on GUI to switch from localhost to deployed API endmpoint.
+- Used environment variable on GUI to switch from localhost to deployed API endpoint.
-- Used SLS_OFF_LINE environment variable to swtich from localhost DYNAMO to AWS Dynamo.
+- Used SLS_OFF_LINE environment variable to switch from localhost DYNAMO to AWS Dynamo.
-- To Deploy:
--- sls deploy
+- To deploy:  sls deploy
-- To remove
+- To remove:  sls remove
--- sls remove